 Foster JohnsonREGIONAL REPRESENTATIVE (District N02)

-Michelle CoulsonREGIONAL REPRESENTATIVE / YOUTH ADVISER (District N03)
+Michelle CoulsonREGIONAL REPRESENTATIVE / YOUTH ADVISER / Youth (District N03)

 I have been a performer in amateur theatre since 1979, have been directing for the last 14 years and I have also served on society committees including the roles of Secretary, Chairman and Charity Board member.
 Being a Noda Representative gives an opportunity to meet a wide variety of people who share our wonderful hobby and I look forward to extending the role of the Youth Adviser in the region and supporting all aspects of youth theatre.